 - Low royalties.
 Your book has to “earn out” your advance before you start earning royalties, which is a percentage of the retail price per copy sold.
 According to The Society of Authors, this is about 7.5% for a paperback book, meaning for an £8.99 paperback, the author would get 67 pence.

 - Lack of flexibility.
 Want to write about vampires?
-Overdone trope.
-Faeries?
-Also overdone.
-Unless you’re a well-known author or a bestseller already, it’ll be difficult to write about anything that’s considered a trope/overdone.
-There’s also a risk of being pigeonholed in traditional publishing: if you write cute YA romances for a long time and want to switch to gritty adult thrillers, the transition may be very difficult.
+Unless you’re a well-known author or a bestseller already, it’ll be difficult to write about anything that’s considered overdone or not currently trendy.
+There’s also a risk of being pigeonholed in traditional publishing: if you write cute YA romances for a long time and want to switch to gritty adult thrillers, the transition may be more difficult or you may need a pen name.

 Now for the pros and cons of self-publishing!